Deerfield Academy: Academics

+Curriculum

-Deerfield Academy follows a trimester system, in which the school year is divided into three academic grading periods.
+Deerfield follows a trimester system, in which the school year is divided into three academic grading periods.
 Deerfield students take a full liberal arts curriculum, including English, history, foreign language, mathematics, laboratory science, visual and performing arts, and philosophy and religion.
 However, required courses are kept at a minimum to allow students to take more courses in the subjects that interest them most.

-Most courses last the entire year, whereas others can last for one to two terms.
+Most courses last the entire year, but some can last for one to two terms.
 The required course load is five graded courses per term, but students may petition the Academic Dean to take a sixth graded course if desired.
 There are no Saturday classes, and classes are held from Monday to Friday, typically from 8:30 am to 2:55 pm.
 On Wednesdays, classes end at 12:45 pm to accommodate athletic events, as well as to provide more time for clubs and community service.

 Deerfield does not rank students.
 Academic work is graded on a scale where the minimum passing grade is 60 and the median grades are between 85 and 90.
 A trimester average of 90.0 or above garners Honors distinction, whereas a trimester average of 93.0 or above garners High Honors distinction.

-Matriculation

-Well over a quarter of Deerfield students matriculate into the Ivy League, MIT, and Stanford.
-The most-attended colleges from 2001–2016 were Yale, Georgetown, Cornell, Dartmouth, UVA, and Harvard.

-Co-curricular activities

-Students are required to participate in a co-curricular activity each trimester.
-Some options include competitive or intramural sports, community service, dance, theatrical productions every term, yearbook, and many more.

-Music

-Music facilities include the Elizabeth Wachsman Concert Hall, a professional recording studio, and numerous rehearsal and practice rooms.
-In recent years, Deerfield music students have excelled in competition, winning first prize in the Springfield Symphony Orchestra's Rhodes Solo Concerto Competition (2019), the Boston Philharmonic Youth Orchestra's Solo Competition (2019), and the Boston Symphony Orchestra's Solo Concerto Competition (2019), as well as placing second in the J.Y.
-Park Piano Competition at Western Connecticut State University (2019).

-Participants of the program have been accepted to competitive music training programs that include the Perlman Music Program, Meadowmount School of Music, Heifetz International Music Institute, and Bowdoin International Music Festival.
-Deerfield musicians have matriculated at Harvard and Stanford Universities, among others.

-Athletics

-Deerfield athletic teams compete with boarding schools and other private schools throughout New England.
-Deerfield is also a member of the New England Preparatory School Athletic Council (NEPSAC).